cassycoha/cassycoha-clay/src/pages/about/index.md

 thumbnail: /img/about.jpg
 date: 2023-03-02T10:17:05.133Z
 title: About
-description: Cassy Coha earned a Bachelor of Fine Arts degree in 2020 at Herron School of Art and Design, and studied Integrative Studio Practice focusing in Furniture Design and Sculpture with a minor in Book Arts.
-She is currently living and creating work in Indianapolis, Indiana.
+description: Based in Indianapolis, Indiana, Cassy Coha earned a Bachelor of Fine Arts degree in 2020 at Herron School of Art and Design, focusing in Furniture Design and Sculpture with a minor in Book Arts.
+Since then, Cassy has stayed closely involved with maker and artist communities, sharing knowledge and continuing to make work.
+One of Cassy's many talents includes being a certified goofball.
 number: 0
 featuredimage: /img/about.jpg
 ---